Shamlugh

 Shamlugh (Շամլուղ) is a village in the Lori Province in northeastern Armenia.
 It is situated on the left bank of Debed River, at a road distance of 196 km north of the capital Yerevan and 63 km north of the provincial centre Vanadzor.
 The village had a majority Greek population; however, it is now predominantly populated by Armenians.
 According to the 2011 census, Shamlugh had 700 inhabitants, while the 2016 official estimate shows the current population is around 500.
-According to the 2011 census, Shamlugh had 700 inhabitants.

 Etymology

 As a rural community in the Borchali uyezd of the Tiflis Governorate within the Russian Empire, the settlement of Shamlugh used to bear the names Shamlug, Samblud, Shamblugh and later Shamlugh.